haetch/techmaturgy-club/index.md

+# Techmaturgy Club

-# About the human behind the screen
+## About the human behind the screen

 My name's Héctor.
 I'm a spaniard in his 20s, a former philosophy student and, at the moment, a tentative explorer of adulthood.